Credit Unions and Banks: What's the Difference?

 - Governance: Banks make decisions about how to run their business based on direction from folks who were hired to create profit for their shareholders.
 Credit unions are run by a volunteer board of directors who are also members, elected to leadership by fellow members, and tasked with making decisions that benefit everyone who banks at the credit union.

-- Competition: While banks consider other financial institutions competitors, co-ops work together to benefit all their members with services like an that fee-free around the world, and shared branching,that allows members to bank at any co-op branch.
+- Competition: While banks consider other financial institutions competitors, co-ops work together to benefit all their members with services like fee-free ATMs around the world, and shared branching, that allows members to bank at any co-op branch.

 The Biggest Difference